Blog: What is incident response, Jan 2024

 The incident response process typically follows a structured set of steps to effectively manage and mitigate the impact of a security incident.
 While specific methodologies may vary, a common framework involves the following:

 1. Preparation: Before an incident occurs, organizations must be adequately prepared.
-This involves developing and regularly testing an incident response plan, training personnel, and implementing necessary tools and technologies.
+This involves developing and regularly testing an response plan, training personnel, and implementing necessary tools and technologies.

 2. Identification: The first step when a security incident occurs is to identify and verify it.
 This involves monitoring and analyzing system logs, network traffic, and other indicators of compromise to determine the nature and scope of the incident.